 Access, Hours and Services

-Please Note: The Library and Archives is open to the public Tuesday to Friday from 10 am – 5 pm.
-Space in the Library is limited.
-We recommend you make an appointment by phone (613-714-8949) or by email ([email protected]).
+The Library and Archives are open to the public Tuesday to Friday from 10 am – 5 pm.
 Access to the Archives is by appointment only.
-We are encouraging researchers to continue to wear their masks while visiting the Library and Archives.

 The Library is open to the public free of charge.
 Access to the Library and Archives’ resources and services is reserved for art-related inquiry and research.